StevenMicheletti/poolparty/README.md

 # PPalign

 PPalign takes paired-end fastq files through the process of quality filtering and alignment to a reference genome.
-The specified populations are combined into a VCF file, a sync file, and independent bam files.
+The specified populations are combined into a VCF file, a mpileup file, a sync file, and independent bam files.
 Additional reports are generated as well.

 ## What is the alignment phase doing to your fastqs?